HL7/fhir-shorthand/input/pagecontent/reference.md

 * For all other non-whitespace lines, detect the smallest number of leading spaces and trim that from the beginning of every line.

 #### Array Indexing
 Individual elements in an array are accessed with square brackets and an array index, with the index being placed between `[` and `]`.
-Arrays are referenced using 0-based indicies, meaning that the first array element is referenced by `[0]`, the second element is referenced by `[1]`, etc.
+Arrays are referenced using 0-based indices, meaning that the first array element is referenced by `[0]`, the second element is referenced by `[1]`, etc.

 Example of array indexing:
 ```